ttab/artie/README.md

 If the current commit also has a tag, the package is uploaded and attached to the GitHub release with the same tag.

-If we are /not/ on a tag, we assume that this package is for development purposes, and a new GitHub draft release is created using the abbreviated commit object as the name.
+If we are *not* on a tag, we assume that this package is for development purposes, and a new GitHub draft release is created using the abbreviated commit object as the name.